shuveb/loti/tutorial/fixed_buffers.rst

 Fixed buffers
 =============
 The idea with using fixed buffers is this: you provide a set of buffers you describe with an array of ``iovec`` structures and register them with the kernel using :c:func:`io_uring_register_buffers`.
-This causes the kernel to map these buffers in, avoiding future copied to and from user space.
+This causes the kernel to map these buffers in, avoiding future copies to and from user space.
 You can then use the "fixed buffer" functions like :c:func:`io_uring_prep_write_fixed` and :c:func:`io_uring_prep_read_fixed` specifying the index of the buffer you want to use.

 .. code-block:: c